0xpako/Morant-Showcase/README.md

 Once built, it is up for production and your distribution,

-# Once you build using this app, please share your app in the discussions of this repository, it helps us all to build better!
+# Once you build using this app, please share your app within this repository (discussions, different branch, forks...), it helps us all to build better!
-## Thank you! ~Pako
+Thank you! ~Pako